 Consumer Medicine Information

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Arthrexin against the benefits they expect it will have for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking ARTHREXIN against the benefits they expect it will have for you.

-Arthrexin contains the active ingredient, indomethacin.
-It belongs to a group of medicines called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
+ARTHREXIN contains the active ingredient, indometacin.
+It belongs to a group of medicines called NonSteroidal Anti-Inflammatory Drugs (NSAIDs).

-Arthrexin is used to relieve the pain and inflammation (swelling, redness and soreness) that may occur in the following conditions:
+ARTHREXIN is used to relieve pain and reduce inflammation (swelling, redness and soreness) that may occur in the following conditions:

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.